vert-x3/vertx-docgen/README.md

 The `{@link }` Javadoc tag creates a link to the Javadoc of a program element when the target is a type, a field or a method.

+## Configuration

+The annotation processor can be configured via annotation processing options:

+- `docgen.output` : path of the file output dir
+- `docgen.extension` : the file extension to use when file names are generated, defaults to `.ad`

 ## Example

 See the nested _test_proj_ maven project.